victorocna/chessplanner/README.md

 Masterplanner is built with some of the following technologies:

-- React for the app frontend
+- React
 - FaunaDB for the cloud backend with a NoSQL environment
 - Netlify for automatic deployment from a Git repo
 - Netlify Lambda for serverless functions
-- Netlify Identity for user management
+- Custom JWT authentication for user management
 - AWS Cloudwatch for remote logging and storage

 ## Quick start